 Lisa K. Walker, MPAS, PA-C

-Lisa K. Walker, MPAS, PA-C, is Associate Professor in the School of Health and Rehabilitation Sciences, and founding Program Director of the developing Physician Assistant Studies program.
+Lisa K. Walker, MPAS, PA-C, is an Associate Professor in the School of Health and Rehabilitation Sciences, and founding Program Director of the developing Physician Assistant Studies program.

 Prior to her position at the Institute, she spent several years as the founding director of the Franklin Pierce University physician assistant program in New Hampshire.
-Her sixteen years of experience in PA education also include faculty and administrative positions at the Massachusetts College of Pharmacy and Health Sciences in Manchester, NH and the University of New England in Portland, ME.
+Her sixteen years of experience in PA education also include faculty and administrative positions at the Massachusetts College of Pharmacy and Health Sciences in Manchester, NH, and the University of New England in Portland, ME.
 In 2012 she spent nine months in Alaska, where she practiced part-time at the Veteran's Administration Medical Center and the Hiland Mountain Correctional Center, the only women's prison in Alaska.
 She also lectured for the University of Washington PA program at the University of Alaska, Anchorage.

 Walker received her Bachelor of Science and certificate in Physician Assistant Studies from Des Moines University and her Master of Physician Assistant Studies from the University of Nebraska Medical Center.